[Analysis] Orbán emerges claiming victory — while EU delivers Ukraine aid

 His demands for annual veto rights were, however, unacceptable to the majority of EU leaders.

 Instead, the compromise relies on having an annual report prepared by the EU Commission on the implementation of the so-called Ukraine Facility.
-And, if needed, the EU Council could unanimously call on the commission to have a review in two years, according to the summit conclusions.
+And, if needed, the EU Council could (unanimously) call on the commission to have a review in two years, according to the summit conclusions.

-The text also included a reference to the rule-of-law conditionality mechanism, which stresses that such a tool must "be proportionate to the impact of the breaches of the rule of law".
+The text also included a reference to the rule-of-law conditionality mechanism, which recalls that such a tool must "be proportionate to the impact of the breaches of the rule of law".

 While EU diplomats say there are no legal implications on recalling the well-functioning of a regulation already agreed upon and established, the reference is still raising eyebrows.

-The reference seems "murky" as it somehow suggests that the EU executive has not been doing a fair and objective job regarding the blockade of funds to Hungary, said Zsuzsanna Végh, a researcher from the think tank European Council on Foreign Relations.
+The reference seems "murky" as it could somehow suggest that the EU executive has not been doing a fair and objective job regarding the blockade of funds to Hungary, said Zsuzsanna Végh, a researcher from the think tank European Council on Foreign Relations.

 "Viktor Orbán can and will spin the three additions as if he was successful in his demands," she also said, referring respectively to the annual report, the potential review, and the line on the rule of law conditionality mechanism.